Set up benefits

 On the Worker's compensation FastTab, specify the state that each benefit applies to.

 The next step is to set up payroll information for positions and workers.
-For more information, see Worker and position payroll tasks.
+For more information, see Set up payroll for workers.